What Is UNICEF?

 The acronym UNICEF was originally used for The United Nations International Children’s Emergency Fund, which is now officially known as United Nations Children’s Fund.
 UNICEF, conceived on the 11th of December 1946 after WWII and awarded the Nobel Peace Prize in 1965, is a special program of the United Nations, which is committed to providing humanitarian support and developmental aid to children worldwide.
 This program, headquartered in New York City, allocates its funds and efforts to the purpose of improving the lives of children globally, focusing on the areas of health, nutrition, general welfare, emergency relief, and education.
 To date, UNICEF is present in over 190 countries and regions, with a growing workforce of over 13,000 employees on the ground.
 UNICEF is engaging with partners and governments to bring forth a positive impact for children.
 Funds for the program rely solely on voluntary contributions from governments and private donors, which as of 2021 stands at a record-breaking $8.1 Billion, according to UNICEF’s annual report.

-As of February 2023, the domain unicef.org receives an estimated 710.9 thousand monthly views.
-The Wayback Machine estimates that unicef.org was created on December 20, 1996.
 The site’s traffic picked up in 2000 and seems to have a steady traffic since then, with the most trafficked year being 2021.

-Is UNICEF Safe?
+Is unicef.org Safe?

 I analyzed unicef.org for malware and malicious content to check if it was legit or a scam.
 Here are the results: